 - Security-related questions

-To submit the application, Canadian travelers will also need to pay a fee using a credit or debit card.
+To submit the application, Canadian visitors will also need to pay a fee using a credit or debit card.
 It is also necessary to have a valid passport to complete the application.

-When entering information during the ETIAS application process, applicants should make sure they answer the questions accurately.
-In incorrect or missing information could lead to the application being rejected.
+When entering information during the ETIAS application process, petitioners should make sure they answer the questions accurately.
+Incorrect or missing information could lead to the application being rejected.

-Once completed, the information provided on the online form will be screened and the application will either be approved or denied.
-If approved, Canadians will be sent a copy of the ETIAS travel authorization electronically.
-It will be necessary to show a copy before traveling to any Schengen country.
+Once completed, the information provided on the online form will be screened and the request will either be approved or denied.
+If approved, Canadians will be sent a copy of the ETIAS travel authorisation electronically.
+It will be necessary to show a copy before travelling to any Schengen country.

-ETIAS, the new European visa for Canadians, will be valid for three years once it has been approved.
-Canadian travelers will be able to use their ETIAS travel authorization to enter the EU multiple times during this period as long as the total number of days spent in the Schengen Area does not exceed 90 days in any 180-day period.
+The new ETIAS European visa waiver for Canadians will be valid for 3 years once it has been approved.
+Canadian holidaymakers will be able to use their ETIAS visa waiver to enter the EU multiple times during this period as long as the total number of days spent in the Schengen Area does not exceed 90 days in any 180-day period.

-If someone’s passport expires before this three year validity period, their ETIAS travel authorization will no longer be valid.
+If the passport connected to the document expires before this 3 year validity period is up, the ETIAS authorisation will no longer be valid.
 It will not be possible to transfer an ETIAS visa waiver between passports.
-Travelers will need to re-register in these cases.
+Travellers will need to re-register in these cases.